CMPS-6100/lab-03-template/lab-03.md

 For this programming assignment, you will add a new feature to your Ghost Game from the previous lab.

-Specifically, you will add combat to your game.
+Specifically, you will add combat to your game!
 Previously, if the player encountered the ghost, they lost.
 Now you will give them a chance to defeat the ghost and still win.